Bio

 Professor University of Toulouse (IAST)

-Senior Researcher World Bank (DIME3) & CNRS
+Senior Researcher CNRS

 Longina Jakubowska (B.A.
 Supervisor)